retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Displaying eventstream
 ----------------------

-Now let's look closely at columns represented in an eventstream and discuss the work of :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method using the example of ``stream3`` eventstream.
+Now let us look at columns represented in an eventstream and discuss :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method using the example of ``stream3`` eventstream.